taylorfriesen6/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 - [ ] GET /users/user/{userid} - return the user and their todos based off of user id.

-- [ ] POST /users/user - adds a user with their todos
+- [ ] POST /users/user - adds a user **with their todos!** The user save method in the initial project must be updated to save associated `Todos`.

   You can use the following to test this!